 Finding eBooks through the Library Catalog

 1. Visit the Union Presbyterian Seminary Library home page at https://Library.upsem.edu/.
-From there, you can do a basic search by selecting "eBooks" from the Everything dropdown box.
+From there, you can do a basic search by typing a few keywords in the Search Library Collections search box.